elfhosted/UsenetStreamer/README.md

 - Preferred language groups (single or multiple) rise to the top and display with clear 🌐 labels.
 - Optional dedupe filter (enabled by default) collapses identical releases; toggle it off to inspect every hit.
 - A single per-quality cap (e.g., 4) keeps only the first few results for each resolution before falling back to the next tier.

+### 🌍 TMDb Localization Fallback
+Need Scandinavian, Latin American, or anime titles that Cinemeta only exposes in English?
+Enable the TMDb section in the admin dashboard:

+1. Generate a **TMDb Read Access Token (v4 auth)** inside your TMDb account and paste it into **Admin &rarr; TMDb Localization &rarr; API Key**.
+2. (Optional) Enter a preferred language code (`sv-SE`, `es-MX`, `ja`, etc.).
+We fall back to your browser locale, the title’s original language, and finally `en-US` if the field is blank.
+3. Save.
+Every stream request now auto-resolves missing TMDb IDs via IMDb/title search, downloads translations + alternative titles, and injects localized search plans whenever the translated title differs from the Cinemeta name.

+The addon automatically adds an ASCII-normalized backup query (`Bäst i test` → `Bast i test`) so indexers that don’t support diacritics still return matches.
+Logs show which locale was selected so you can confirm the fallback behavior.

 ### ⚡ Instant Streams from NZBDav
 - Completed NZBDav jobs are recognized automatically and surfaced with a ⚡ tag.